Smell of freshly cut grass

-The release of green leaf volatiles following the cutting of a lawn is responsible for the odour of freshly cut grass.

 The smell of freshly cut grass is an odour caused by green leaf volatiles (GLVs) released when it is damaged.
 Mechanical damage to grass from activities such as lawnmowing results in the release of cis-3-hexenal and other compounds that contribute to a grassy or "green" smell. cis-3-Hexenal has a low odour detection threshold that humans can perceive at concentrations as low as 0.25 parts per billion.

 The GLVs responsible for the smell of freshly cut grass play a role in plant communication and plant defence against herbivory, functioning as a distress signal warning other plants of imminent danger and, in some instances, as a way to attract predators of grass-eating insects.
 For humans, the smell of freshly cut grass is connected through olfactory memory to past experiences involving the odour and may evoke nostalgia, eliciting associations with spring or summer.

 Chemical composition

 When grass is cut or damaged, lipoxygenase enzymes begin a breakdown of membranes in the plant's cells, producing linoleic and linolenic acids.
 Exposure to oxygen leads to the formation of cis-3-hexenal, which rapidly breaks down to cis-3-hexenol (leaf alcohol) and trans-2-hexenal (leaf aldehyde).
 These green leaf volatiles (GLVs) are a combination of alcohols, aldehydes, and esters.
 The oxygenated hydrocarbons cause a "green" odour.

 The smell of freshly cut grass is evident immediately after mechanical damage, such as that done by mowing the lawn.

 The main compound responsible for the smell of freshly cut grass is cis-3-hexenal.
 It has a low odour detection threshold that humans can perceive at concentrations as low as 0.25 parts per billion.
 The compound is highly unstable and breaks down into trans-2-hexenal, which may account for why the smell is said to fade rapidly.

 The composition of green leaf volatiles produced by cut grasses varies.
 In lawns, hayfields, and meadows, other plant species such as clover may be present.
 Sweet clover may impart a haylike or vanilla-like scent due to the presence of coumarin.

 While grasses release small amounts of hydrocarbons passively and in response to strong sunlight, these emissions may increase by a factor of 180 when leaves are cut or damaged.
 Highly reactive hydrocarbons released by cut grass combine with gases such as nitrogen oxides and exacerbate photochemical smog and urban air pollution by contributing to the formation of aerosols and ozone.
 In cities, lawnmowing can account for 10% of the total hydrocarbon release into the atmosphere.

 A second release of volatile organic compounds occurs after grass has been cut.
 An experiment analysing cut red fescue grass (Festuca rubra) and white clover (Trifolium repens) found prolonged releases of cis-3-hexenal, cis-3-hexenol, and hexenyl acetate.
 The emissions also included acetaldehyde, acetone, butanone, methanol, and possibly formaldehyde.